Cornetto (pastry)

+Cornetto ([korˈnetto]; meaning 'little horn') is historically the Italian name of a product similar to the Austrian kipferl, although today it is an interchangeable name for the French croissant.

-The main ingredients of a cornetto are pastry dough, eggs, butter, water and sugar.
+The main ingredients of a cornetto are pastry dough, eggs, butter, water, and sugar.
 Egg yolk is brushed on the surface of the cornetto to obtain a golden color during baking.